tionis/git-skm/README.md

 ## Problems
 This signing scheme is vulnerable to some git history rewrite attacks as well as forged git commit dates when a key was compromised and revoked.

+## Example
+As an example this repo has some signed commits managed by itself.
+The first trusted anchor commit in this repo is `0b89545db211f2197bf6448139497b14748859b2`.
+Please note that the commit hash is just listed here for demonstration purposes.
+Normally the trust anchor should be delivered over a verified and trusted independant channel as the README.md could be freely manipulated by an attacker.